-As a project, YaM embraces the core pillars of the Berkman Klein Center, which can be summarized as follows (for more information, please see http://brk.mn/yam_2017-2018overview):
+As a project, YaM embraces the core pillars of the Berkman Klein Center, which can be summarized as follows:

-Building tools for different environments and audiences (examples: here, here, here). // Designing platforms that foster participation (example: here). // Translating research into action (examples: here, here, and here).
+Building tools for different environments and audiences (examples: here, here, here, and here). // Designing platforms that foster participation (example: here). // Translating research for different audiences (examples: here, here, here, and here).

-Building (interdisciplinary, multi-stakeholder, regional, and global) networks (examples: here, and here). // Increasing information sharing. // Engaging in coordination efforts. // Investing in capacity building.
+Studying, educating, and building in a collaborative way (examples: here, here, and here) // // Building (interdisciplinary, multi-stakeholder, regional, and global) networks (examples: here and here). // Increasing information sharing. // Engaging in coordination efforts (example: here and here). // Investing in capacity building